EPCCed/eidf-docs/docs/services/s3/s3-python.md

         s3client = boto3.client('s3', config=config)
         ```

-### Create an S3 client to use buckets of other EIDF projects
+### Create an S3 client to use buckets within other projects

+Bucket names of form `<project-name>:<bucket-name>` need to be used for public buckets within a project, if accessing anonymously, or public or private buckets within a project, for which access has been granted to you, when using an access key.

-To use buckets of other EIDF projects requires the use of bucket names of form `<project-name>:<bucket-name>`.
-However, as described in [Public project buckets or buckets of other projects](./getting-started.md#public-project-buckets-or-buckets-of-other-projects) such bucket names are strictly invalid and some S3 tools do not allow such bucket names to be used.
+But, be aware that, as described in [Public project buckets or buckets within other projects](./getting-started.md#public-project-buckets-or-buckets-within-other-projects) such bucket names are strictly invalid and some S3 tools do not allow such bucket names to be used.
 By default, Boto3 validates bucket names, and so disallows these, but the validation can be turned off.

 This can be turned off as follows, after creating the S3 client, `s3client` in this example: